 424.03 Materials.
 Furnish clean, uncoated aggregate conforming to the applicable requirements of Table 424.03-1 and quality requirements of 703.05.

 Use a PG 76-22M asphalt binder or a PG 64-22 asphalt binder modified by adding 5.0 +/- 0.3 percent by weight Styrene Butadiene Rubber (SBR) solids.
-SBR to 702.14.
-Provide mineral filler conforming to 703.07. inders to 702.01.
+Provide SBR conforming to 702.14.
+Provide mineral filler conforming to 703.07.
+Provide binders conforming to 702.01.

 Ten percent asphalt concrete pavement may be used in a Type B mix if all requirements of footnote 3 are met by the reclaimed asphalt concrete.
 Do not use reclaimed asphalt concrete pavement in a Type A mix.